Education

 To help tackle the student loan crisis for college graduates, the Congresswoman sought to hold for-profit colleges accountable to ensure students receive a return on their educational investment and prohibit predatory practices of student loan debt collection by private and public lenders.
 She also fought to strengthen and expand existing student debt forgiveness programs, such as the Public Service Loan Forgiveness Program (PSLF).

-• The Congresswoman was an original cosponsor on HR 4680, the Equitable Student Aid Access Act, intended to make the FAFSA application and financial aid notification letters clearer for prospective college students.
+The Congresswoman is an original cosponsor on the Equitable Student Aid Access Act, intended to make the FAFSA application and financial aid notification letters clearer for prospective college students.

-• The Congresswoman proudly cosponsored the College Affordability Act, a landmark piece of legislation intended to transform higher education by expanding Pell Grant eligibility, incentivizing states to invest in higher education institutions, as well as providing free community college tuition.
+The Congresswoman has previously cosponsored the College Affordability Act, a landmark piece of legislation intended to transform higher education by expanding Pell Grant eligibility, incentivizing states to invest in higher education institutions, as well as providing free community college tuition.

-• Lastly, as an alumna of Texas Southern University Thurgood Marshall School of Law, the Congresswoman supported the reauthorization of H.R.
-2486, the Future Act, which permanently funds historically black colleges and universities and other minority serving institutions.
+Lastly, as an alumna of Texas Southern University Thurgood Marshall School of Law, the Congresswoman supported the reauthorization of the Future Act, which permanently funds historically black colleges and universities and other minority serving institutions.

 For more information concerning work and views related to education, please contact our office.